 Patricia was in her upstairs room when the two men broke through the front door of the house.
 She quickly ran to her father’s room and grabbed his 12 gauge Mossberg 500 shotgun.

 Resindez was the first to get up to the second floor only to be the first to catch a near point blank blast of buckshot from the 11-year-old’s knee crouch aim.
 He suffered fatal wounds to his abdomen.

 The email asks if you ever wonder why “good stuff” never makes the news.
-The truth is that this story did not make the news because it’s not at all true.
+The truth is that the Butte shooting story did not make the news because it’s entirely fabricated.
 According to the Montana Standard and the Butte-Silver Bow Sheriff’s department in Montana, the entire story was completely invented:

 The story claims the girl shot and killed the two intruders while she was home alone.
 The story doesn’t provide a street address or attribute the information to any official sources.

 Walsh brushed off the story of an urban myth.

 “It’s amazing how these things get around,” he said.

 Despite the fact that it has been unequivocally and repeatedly debunked by the media and law enforcement, the tall tale still circulates in perpetuity.
 The Billings-Gazette took a look at the persistent yarn in 2007:

 Numerous people from all over the United States have contacted The Montana Standard in the past year via e-mail or phone to verify if the story is true.
 The story is often given the headline “Home Invasion Gone Wrong.”

 A recent search for this story on the Internet search engine Google.com returned with more than 400 hits.